-The Lehman Brothers Minibond saga refers to events related to the unravelling of various structured investment products as a result of the company’s bankruptcy filing in September 2008.
-Following the collapse of the American investment bank, about 10,000 retail investors in Singapore lost all or a large part of their investments totalling over S$500 million in products linked to Lehman Brothers.
-The financial institutions that distributed the products were accused of having mis-sold these relatively high-risk products to the investors, many of whom were the elderly and the less educated.
-This prompted government investigations, which eventually led to penalties being imposed on ten financial institutions and tighter regulation of the industry.
+The Lehman Brothers Minibond saga refers to the chain of events resulting from the Lehman Brothers’ bankruptcy filing in September 2008.1 Following the collapse of the Lehman Brothers, about 10,000 retail investors in Singapore lost all or a large part of their investments totalling over S$500 million in structured investment products linked to the American investment bank.2 The financial institutions that distributed the products were accused of having mis-sold these relatively high-risk products to investors, many of whom were the elderly and less educated.
+This prompted government investigations, which eventually led to penalties being imposed on 10 financial institutions, and tighter supervision of the industry.

-The investment products in question were Minibond Notes, High Notes 5, Jubilee Series 3 LinkEarner Notes and Pinnacle Series 9 and 10 Notes.
-They paid the investor a regular stream of interest/coupon until maturity, at which point the investor was entitled to a redemption amount as described in the terms and conditions of the product.
-The coupons on these notes were much higher than fixed deposit rates, which was why they were eagerly taken up by investors.
-However, the investors were exposed to multiple risks and there was no guarantee that they would get back their principal when the notes were redeemed (either at or before maturity).
+The investment products in question were the Minibond Notes, High Notes 5, Jubilee Series 3 LinkEarner Notes and Pinnacle Series 9 and 10 Notes.3 For each of these products, the investor was paid a regular stream of interest/coupon until maturity, at which point the investor was entitled to a redemption amount as described in the terms and conditions of the product.4 Pegged to considerably higher interest rates than fixed deposit rates, the notes were eagerly taken up by investors.5 However, with multiple risk exposure, there was no guarantee that investors would get back their principal when the notes were redeemed, either upon or before maturity.6

-When news broke that Lehman Brothers had filed for bankruptcy in the United States (US) on 15 September 2008, it sent shockwaves across the world and immediately worried investors who had bought its Minibond Notes.
-Lehman Brothers had arranged all nine series of Minibond Notes.
-It was also the swap counterparty, which meant that its collapse would cause the notes to default on their scheduled interest payments.
-This would, in turn, lead to an early redemption of the notes and liquidation of the underlying assets.
+On 15 September 2008, news broke that Lehman Brothers had filed for bankruptcy in the United States, which sent shockwaves across the world and immediately worried investors who had bought its Minibond Notes.7 Lehman Brothers had arranged all nine series of Minibond Notes.
+It was also the swap counterparty, which meant that its collapse would cause the notes to default on their scheduled interest payments.8 This would, in turn, lead to an early redemption of the notes and liquidation of the underlying assets.9

-Shortly after, investors who had bought High Notes 5 (arranged and issued by DBS Bank) and Jubilee Series 3 LinkEarner Notes (arranged by Merrill Lynch) discovered that the collapse of the former financial giant had triggered a mandatory early redemption of their notes and that they could get nothing from the forced sale of the underlying collateral, as the values of these assets had fallen drastically amid the global credit crisis.
-Their worst fears came true in October 2008, when it was announced that investors would receive no payout at all from the unwinding of the two products.
+Shortly after, investors who had bought High Notes 5 (arranged and issued by DBS Bank) and Jubilee Series 3 LinkEarner Notes (arranged by Merrill Lynch) discovered that the collapse of Lehman Brothers had also triggered a mandatory early redemption of their notes.
+They could get nothing from the forced sale of the underlying collateral, as the values of these assets had fallen drastically amid the global credit crisis at the time.10 Their worst fears came true in October 2008, when it was announced that investors would not receive any payout from the unwinding of the two products.11

-In November 2008, investors of Pinnacle Notes Series 9 and 10 were also told that their notes would be unwound and that they could lose almost all of their original investment.
-The event had been triggered by the failure or near-bankruptcy of five underlying assets, namely Lehman Brothers, US mortgage giants Freddie Mac and Fannie Mae, and Icelandic banks Kaupthing and Landsbanki.
-After the forced asset sell-off, it was confirmed in February 2009 that the note holders would receive zero payout.
+In November 2008, investors of Pinnacle Notes Series 9 and 10 were informed that their notes would be unwound, and that they could lose almost all of their original investments.
+The event was triggered by the failure or near-bankruptcy of five underlying assets, namely Lehman Brothers, two mortgage giants in the United States, Freddie Mac and Fannie Mae, and Icelandic banks Kaupthing and Landsbanki.16

 Investor activism and compensation